julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Community & Culture/Townhalls/Note.md

 ## Out

-- **Student speaking percentage as a pattern:** Useful as a diagnostic, but it is an outcome measure rather than a Guide behavior.
+- **Student speaking percentage as a pattern** — useful as a diagnostic, but it is an outcome measure rather than a Guide behavior.
-- **Having a student mayor or president:** Not included on its own because a title may be ceremonial.
+- **Having a student mayor or president** — not included on its own because a title may be ceremonial.
 It was incorporated into BL-046 only when the role carried real authority.
-- **Student-generated agendas as a percentage target:** Not included separately because the actionable Guide behavior is the submission and ownership pipeline in BL-045.
+- **Student-generated agendas as a percentage target** — not included separately because the actionable Guide behavior is the submission and ownership pipeline in BL-045.
-- **Recurring student jobs as a separate pattern:** Folded into BL-047 because the important distinction is whether students own implementation, not simply whether jobs exist.
+- **Recurring student jobs as a separate pattern** — folded into BL-047 because the important distinction is whether students own implementation, not simply whether jobs exist.
-- **Student choice of meeting format or room setup:** Observed, but not supported strongly enough as a distinct ownership pattern without overlapping facilitation structures.
+- **Student choice of meeting format or room setup** — observed, but not supported strongly enough as a distinct ownership pattern without overlapping facilitation structures.

 ## Ambiguous